 Understanding the Types of Loose Tea that are available will help you choose the best teas for your particular tastes and desired experiences.
-We will discuss their descriptions, origins, and food pairings flavorings to help you determine which ones you will like, their benefits and why Loose and Organic Teas are so important.
+We will discuss their descriptions, origins, and food pairings flavorings to help you determine which ones you will like, their benefits and why organic teas are so important.

 Oxidation of Camellia sinensis is what creates the types of loose tea, different and delectable.
 Within our industry, the word “fermentation” replaces everyday discussions for what is “oxidation.”